google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

 rss: false
 layout: shared/narrow
 title: "Emulate Mobile Viewports"
-description: "Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices."
+description: "Chrome DevTools' Device Mode lets you mimic how your development site will look in production on a range of devices."
 authors:
   - megginkearney
 published_on: 2015-04-14
 updated_on: 2015-04-23
 order: 1
-related-guides:
-  device-emulators:
-    -
-      title: "Types of Device Emulators and Simulators"
-      href: tools/setup/device-testing/device-emulators
-      section:
-        title: "Types of Device Emulators and Simulators"
-        href: tools/setup/device-testing/device-emulators
 key-takeaways:
   device-mode:
-    - "Enable device mode and turn your viewport into a device emulator."
+    - "Enable Device Mode and turn your viewport into a device emulator."
-    - "Test your site's responsiveness using the device mode's screen emulator."
+    - "Test your site's responsiveness using the Device Mode's screen emulator."
     - "Save custom presets so you can easily access them later."
     - "Device mode isn't a replacement for real device testing.
 Be aware of its limitations."
 ---